 Replace Poker/Hearts with: Sushi Go!

 Pick and pass cards from a handful of adorable sushi in this quick drafting game.
 Over the course of three rounds, up to five players assemble the highest-scoring selection of maki, tempura, sashimi, nigiri, and more.
 Each kind of card is scored differently, rewarding the most maki on the table, or sets of two tempura, or the player with the most puddings at the end of all three rounds.
 Turns are quick and interesting, and the whole game can be played in 15 minutes.
 The cards are simple enough for most children, and the art has definite appeal for all ages.
-The pocket-sized tin the game comes with makes portable play early, and Sushi Go! could easily be played at your table while you wait for your meal to arrive.
+The pocket-sized tin the game comes with makes portable play easy, and Sushi Go! could easily be played at your table while you wait for your meal to arrive.

 Replace Clue with: Love Letter